-- We recommended well over $100 million worth of grants in 2018.
-The bulk of these came from our major current focus areas: potential risks of advanced AI, biosecurity and pandemic preparedness, criminal justice reform, farm animal welfare, scientific research, and effective altruism.
-Additionally, we recommended ~$70 million in grants to GiveWell’s top charities and incubation grants.
+- We recommended over $200 million worth of grants in 2020.
+The bulk of this came from recommendations to support GiveWell’s top charities and from our major current focus areas: potential risks of advanced AI, biosecurity and pandemic preparedness, criminal justice reform, farm animal welfare, scientific research, and effective altruism.
+[More]

-Last year’s post laid out plans for 2018.
-This section follows the order of that section, and quotes from it to allow comparisons between our plans and our progress.
+Last year’s post laid out plans for 2020.
+This section quotes from that section to allow comparisons between our plans and our progress.

 Last year, we wrote:

-We expect to continue grantmaking in potential risks of advanced AI, biosecurity and pandemic preparedness, criminal justice reform, farm animal welfare, scientific research and effective altruism.
-We expect that the total across these areas will be well over $100 million.
+We expect to continue grantmaking in potential risks of advanced AI, biosecurity and pandemic preparedness, criminal justice reform, farm animal welfare, scientific research and effective altruism, as well as recommending support of GiveWell’s top charities.
+We expect that the total across these areas will be over $200 million.

 We also wrote:

-By default, we plan to continue with our relatively low level of effort and resources in other focus areas (e.g., macroeconomic stabilization policy, or “other” global catastrophic risks).
+By default, we plan to continue with our relatively low level of focus and resource deployment in other areas (e.g., macroeconomic stabilization policy).